 #5.
 Safety Measures

 Is it safe for kids?
 This is probably the first question that will come to mind.
 Each time you start your session at Singapore Wake Park, you go through a safety briefing.
 As long as kids are confident of moving about themselves in the water with a life vest, they should learn quickly, like a duck takes to water.
 Typically, there’s one crew to instruct you and another one who controls the speed.
-For kids, additional crew will standby in the water to assist and supervise.
+For kids, additional crew will be on standby in the water to assist and supervise.
 Furthermore, kids can start off with kneeboards, rather than wakeboards.

 #6.
 Full Facilities

 Singapore Wake Park has developed an all-in-one facility.
 Drop your things off in the locker, change and shower in the nearby changing rooms.
 Get free WIFI to immediately showcase your pictures and videos to the world too.

 #7 A Pit-Stop